 Criteria for conducting post-program monitoring

-A member country should engage in post-program monitoring with the IMF after its program has expired when its outstanding credit exceeds 200 percent of its quota, and when it no longer has program involvement of any kind with the IMF.
+Current policy presumes that a member country will engage in post-program monitoring with the IMF after its program has expired when its outstanding credit exceeds any of the thresholds specified below:

 How post-program monitoring works